SpektraSystems/Introduction-to-Hyperscale-Citus-on-Azure-Database-for-PostgreSQL/Exercise4.md

 When you create your Hyperscale (Citus) a default database named citus is created.
 To connect to your database server, you need a connection string and the admin password.
 Initial connections may take up to 2 minutes.
 If for any reason your shell times out and you restart it you will need to perform the curl -s https://ifconfig.co command again and ensure the firewall is updated with the new IP address.

-## Lab 4: Connect to the database using Psql
+## Lab 4: Connect to the database using PSQL

 1. Click the **Maximize square** in the upper right of the Cloud Shell click to make it full screen.

-2. At the bash prompt, connect to your Azure Database for PostgreSQL server with the Psql utility.
+2. At the bash prompt, connect to your Azure Database for PostgreSQL server with the PSQL utility.
 Copy and paste the following command in a text editor.

 ```
 psql "host=srvxxx.postgres.database.azure.com port=5432 dbname=citus user=citus sslmode=require"